pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/remove-control-flag.md

 Select "found = true"

 #|en| This refactoring starts with us looking for any assignments to the control variable that affect the execution flow of the program.
-In our case, this is assignments of the <code>true</code> value.
+In our case, this is assignments of the `true` value.

 Set step 2

-#|en| According to the logic of this method, we can simply replace assignments to control flags with <code>break</code> operator.
+#|en| According to the logic of this method, we can simply replace assignments to control flags with `break` operator.

 Print "break"